 Time away from my studies was time to practice my learning.
 I worked for a social-enterprise called TERN (The Refugee Entrepreneurial Network) that trains refugees in the UK on entrepreneurship to give them a chance to transform their passion into a commercial practice.
 I was able to practice what I dreamed of by choosing this school and this course.

-What one piece of advice would you give to a future postgraduate student?
+What piece of advice would you give to a future postgraduate student?

-Spend time learning about your friends - those on the same programme and those who aren't!
+Spend time learning about your friends - those on the same programme and those who aren't.
 There is so much potential in each student that we do not get to necessarily hear about throughout our studies.
 There are so many interesting people from so many countries.
 Don't miss a chance to stop any of them and ask questions.
-Throughout my studies I learnt from my group of friends as much as I did from my lecturers.
-So, don't miss the opportunity!
+Throughout my studies I learnt from my group of friends as much as I did from my lecturers, so don't miss the opportunity!
 Also, don't forget to regularly check your student email account as I found out about the opportunity to work with TERN through an email from the Careers and Employability team.

 How has Loughborough University London inspired you and helped you to progress in your career?